build-on-aws/amazon-bedrock-java-examples/README.md

 # Amazon Bedrock Java Examples

-This repository contains examples using the AWS SDK for Java to help you get started with the Amazon Bedrock service.
+This repository contains examples using the AWS SDK for Java to help you get started with Amazon Bedrock.

-## Contributing

-We welcome community contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Security